robertmartin8/ReasonableDeviations/_posts/2017-07-05-social-seating.md

 The precise problem here is that the nonlinear 'social graph' has to be compressed onto a linear arrangement, which, as the comic points out, is computationally hard.
 Nevertheless, we will attempt to find a good arrangement (not necessarily the optimal one) by using a genetic algorithm of sorts.
 But before that, we must firstly quantify the various parameters in this problem.

-*Edit as of Jan 2020: reading back on some of my old posts, I typically realise that many of my solutions are excessively convoluted or poorly-explained.
+***Edit as of Jan 2020**: reading back on some of my old posts, I typically realise that many of my solutions are excessively convoluted or poorly-explained.
 This post is no exception.
 One particular highlight is my rediscovery of adjacency matrices!*

 ## Contents